candycca/aIoT_hw1/README.md

 This command will start a local server and open the application in your default web browser (usually at `http://localhost:8501`).

+You can also view the deployed application here: [https://aiothw1-candy.streamlit.app](https://aiothw1-candy.streamlit.app)

 ## Usage

 *   Use the sliders in the sidebar to adjust the **Slope (a)**, **Noise**, and **Number of Points**.